secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

 1. Create Project in Gitlab.com using CP (Customer Project requirements) _new steps to CP coming soon_
    * Create sub group with customer name under [Gitlab Professional Services Group](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/gitlab-professional-services) if staffed internally or [Gitlab Partner Collaboration Group](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/gitlab-partner-collaboration) if staffed fully or partially with partners
    * Create a blank project under your new subgroup with SOW-<sow_number>
-   * Add epics for each activity including labels: “PM::name” “PSD Workflow::Not Started” “SOW-00”.
+   * Add epics for each activity including labels: "PM::name" "PSD Workflow::Not Started" "SOW-00".
 Issues will be created at a later stage by the technical team under the right epic

 1. The PM to ensure the communiation plan, delivery methodology, scope definitions, time, and budget are aligned as we head into Delivery
    * _add Methodology steps_